Roots-awv/BReg_MSAR/README.md

   M_blocks <- 0:10*20
   M <- (M_blocks[2]+1):M_blocks[2+1]
 ```
-We relied on these divisions of tasks throughout these two simulation studies.
+We relied on these divisions of tasks throughout the two simulation studies.